Lee–Enfield: Armalon

 British company Armalon Ltd developed a number of rifles based on the Lee Enfield No. 4.
-The PC gallery rifle is a carbine in pistol and revolver calibres, the AL42 is a 5.56 mm rifle and the AL30C, a carbine in .30 Carbine.
+The PC rifle is a carbine in pistol and revolver calibres, the AL42 is a 5.56 mm rifle and the AL30C, a carbine in .30 carbine.

 Contemporary service

 The Lee–Enfield family of rifles is the second oldest bolt-action rifle design still in official service, after the Mosin–Nagant.
 Lee–Enfield rifles are used by reserve forces and police forces in many Commonwealth countries, including Malawi.
 In Canada the .303 and .22 models were being phased out between 2016 and 2019.
+The Canadian Rangers had been using the .303 model for over 70 years but switched to the Colt Canada C19 due to increasing lack of spare parts.
 The Indian Army phased them out in 1990–92, replacing them with AKM-type rifles (see Indo-Russia Rifles).
-Indian police officers carrying SMLE Mk III* and Ishapore 2A1 rifles were a familiar sight throughout railway stations in India after Mumbai train bombings of 2006 and the November 2008 Mumbai attacks.
+Indian police officers carrying SMLE Mk III* and Ishapore 2A1 rifles were a familiar sight throughout railway stations in India after Mumbai train bombings of 2006 and the 2008 Mumbai attacks.
 They are also still seen in the hands of Pakistani and Bangladeshi second-line police units.
 However, the Lee–Enfield was mainly replaced in main-line service in the Pakistani Police in the mid-1980s by the AK 47, in response to increasing proliferation of the Kalashnikov in the black market and civilian use.
-In Jordan, the Lee–Enfield was in use with the Police and Gendarmerie until 1971, and with the Armed Forces until 1965.
-In Iraq and Egypt, the Lee–Enfield was replaced by the Kalashnikov as the standard issue rifle in the Armed Forces by the late 1950s, and in Police Forces by the late 1970s.
+In Jordan, the Lee–Enfield was in use with the police and gendarmerie until 1971, and with the armed forces until 1965.
+In Iraq and Egypt, the Lee–Enfield was replaced by the Kalashnikov as the standard-issue rifle in the armed forces by the late 1950s, and in police forces by the late 1970s.

 In the UK, the single-shot .22 calibre Rifle No. 8 is in regular use with UK Cadet Forces as a light target rifle.
 Enfields continue to be used as drill weapons by the National Ceremonial Guard of the South African National Defence Force (SANDF) as well as the Australian Defence Force Cadets.